cvlas/SimplEC/README.md

 3) A name for the output Declarations file

-4) A name for the output dependency graph text file
+4) A name for the output dependency graph text file.
+This file will later be used as input to GraphViz (http://www.graphviz.org/) to visualize these dependencies.

-If Prolog answers "true." in all commands, then everything went well and the rules have been successfully compiled into RTEC rules ("event_description.prolog") and declarations ("declarations.prolog").
+If Prolog answers "true." in all commands, then everything went well and the rules have been successfully compiled into RTEC and GraphViz compatible formats.
+4 files are produced as output:

+1) RTEC-compatible action descriptions

+2) RTEC-compatible declarations

+3) Text file representing the dependencies between the various actions within the domain.

+4) Log file reporting any compilation errors